Company Logo - Home Link

 Likewise, this is likely the last month of the year with weather comfortable enough to take a cruise down the Vltava River

 Another popular option is to take a Hop-On-Hop-Off bus tour of Prague with knowledgeable guides.
-It also makes transportation around the city easy!

 2. See a Concert

-Prague sees several internationally-touring artists come through during October.
+Prague sees several internationally touring artists come through during October.

 If you’re a fan of live music, you should check out the concerts this month.